codeandcodes/subs/README.md

   "details": []
 }
 ```
-you probably started the server with --dev-mode=false.
+you probably haven't authenticated and/or copied the cookie into your curl command.
 To make API calls from the backend, follow the steps above in ### API Documentation

+3. Missing square access token.

+If you see ```User %v has no associated square access token.
+Cannot call square services.```
+then you probably haven't associated your square access token.
+Go through square oauth to get an access token, then store it via the /v1/addSquareAccessToken or directly in the db.